 Maryville’s marketing program will give you an academic foundation for success and boost your professional image in a field that drives global economy.
 Our graduates know their area of study has to keep pace with the continual changes occuring in global, social and economic systems.
-Our faculty, Career Education Office and internship programs will help you explore career options and ease your transition into the professional world.
+Our faculty, the Office of Career and Professional Development and internship programs will help you explore career options and ease your transition into the professional world.

 Program Goals for the Maryville Marketing Major

 A graduate of Maryville University with a major in marketing should be able to: